GriceTurrble/django-node-tutorial-final/README.md

 Final version of a tutorial project demonstrating a basic Django site that integrates a Node/NPM toolchain and TailwindCSS within Django templates.

-The full tutorial can be found here: *TODO add link after publishing*
+The full tutorial can be found [here](https://galenrice.com/2022/01/20/node-dev-for-the-django-dev.html).

 ## Installation